diy kitchen island

 Building your own kitchen island might seem like a big task, but I hope this guide shows you it’s quite doable.

-With proper planning and about $1,200, you can create a functional island that fits your kitchen perfectly.
+With proper planning, you can create a functional island that fits your kitchen perfectly.
 I’ve built several islands, and the key is taking your time with measurements and assembly.

 Want to show off your DIY kitchen island?
 Share your project photos in the comments below!
 If you need help during your build, feel free to ask questions.